Korean, Edit

 ○ Penicillin

-○ Clavulanic acid: Irreversibly deactivates beta-lactamase in beta-lactam antibiotics.
+○ Clavulanic acid: Irreversibly deactivates beta-lactamase as a beta-lactam antibiotic.

 ② Other Cell Wall Inhibitors